pebgroup/Dypsidinae_species_tree/documentation/subtribes.md

 ```bash
 while read name; do ~/scripts/dypsidinae/coverage.py $name; done < namelist.txt
 ```

-*NB* Ensure that "exon" is chosen in the script rather than supercontig.
-This is currently done by (un)commenting two lines of code.

 This script does the following:
 - Gather all contigs from each sample in one fasta file: `coverage/sample.fasta`